-In this post, we’ll take a look at the common features you’ll want to be aware of if you’re thinking of buying an air fryer for the first time.
-Given there is so much choice available, being armed with knowledge of what to look out for will best prepare you to make the right decision.
-Once you’re ready to buy, you can head over to our air fryer reviews for model specific information.
+In this post, we’ll take a look at the standard features you’ll want to be aware of if you’re thinking of buying an air fryer for the first time.
+Given the many choices available, being armed with the knowledge of what to look out for will best prepare you to make the right decision.
+Once you’re ready to buy, you can head over to our air fryer reviews for model-specific information.

-We’re fans of models that have a stirring paddle becuase it means that cooking is hands-off.
-Without a paddle, you’ll often have to check of the food you’re cooking and if necessary turn it or at the very least, give it a shake in the basket.
-While this isn’t a major downside,we still feel it’s important to point out.
+We’re fans of models that have a stirring paddle because it means that cooking is hands-off.
+Without a paddle, you’ll often have to check the food you’re cooking and if necessary, turn it or, at the very least, give it a shake in the basket.
+While this isn’t a major downside, we still feel it’s important to point it out.

-Not all fryers will have a temperature control.
-Some models like the Tefal ActiFry’s have a set cooking temperature of 230 degrees.
-In some instance, having control of the temperature your fryer cooks at will yield better results and the more culinary inclined among you will understand this.
-That said, if you just want your fryer to cook standard food such as nuggets, chips, wedges, chops, steaks and fish, then a set cooking temperature will be fine.
+Not all fryers will have temperature control.
+Some models, like the Tefal ActiFry, have a cooking temperature of 230 degrees.
+In some instances, having control of the temperature your fryer cooks at will yield better results, and the more culinary inclined among you will understand this.
+That said, if you want your fryer to cook traditional food such as nuggets, chips, wedges, chops, steaks and fish, then a set cooking temperature will be acceptable.